 Visible emissions monitoring as a direct measure of opacity or surrogate for PM standard [See example below.]

 [Example visible emissions monitoring condition] The permittee must monitor visible emissions from the stack of the <insert equipment> by conducting a Modified EPA Method 9 (see page 2 of the permit) test.
-Each Modified EPA Method 9 test must be a minimum of 6 minutes long unless any one reading is greater than 20% opacity, then the observation period must be 60 minutes or until a violation of the applicable standard in conditions <insert cross reference to appropriate condition> is documented, whichever period is shorter.
+Each Modified EPA Method 9 test must be a minimum of 6 minutes long unless any one reading is greater than 20% opacity, then the observation period must be 60 minutes or until a violation of the applicable standard in Conditions <insert cross reference to appropriate condition> is documented, whichever period is shorter.

 The Modified EPA Method 9 tests must be conducted at least once each day, excluding weekends and holidays, on the Steam Plant stack and at least once each month on each individual cyclone.

-If 10 consecutive days of Modified EPA Method 9 test results are less than the standard in condition <insert cross reference to appropriate condition>, the test frequency may be weekly.
+If 10 consecutive days of Modified EPA Method 9 test results are less than the standard in Condition <insert cross reference to appropriate condition>, the test frequency may be weekly.

-If 10 consecutive weeks of Modified EPA Method 9 test results are less than the standard in condition <insert cross reference to appropriate condition>, the test frequency may be monthly.
+If 10 consecutive weeks of Modified EPA Method 9 test results are less than the standard in Condition <insert cross reference to appropriate condition>, the test frequency may be monthly.

-If 8 consecutive months of Modified EPA Method 9 test results are less than the applicable standard in condition <insert cross reference to appropriate condition>, the test frequency may be quarterly.
+If 8 consecutive months of Modified EPA Method 9 test results are less than the applicable standard in Condition <insert cross reference to appropriate condition>, the test frequency may be quarterly.

-If any test result exceeds the applicable standard in condition <insert cross reference to appropriate condition>, the test frequency must be daily for 5 consecutive days following the exceedance.
-If the results of the daily tests are all less than the applicable standard in condition <insert cross reference to appropriate condition>, the test frequency must be the same as before the exceedance occurred.
+If any test result exceeds the applicable standard in Condition <insert cross reference to appropriate condition>, the test frequency must be daily for 5 consecutive days following the exceedance.
+If the results of the daily tests are all less than the applicable standard in Condition <insert cross reference to appropriate condition>, the test frequency must be the same as before the exceedance occurred.

 If, on a regularly scheduled test day, it is not possible to conduct a Modified EPA Method 9 test due to inclement weather conditions or interference from other fugitive sources, the permittee must make three attempts during the day at approximately 10 a.m., noon, and 2 p.m.
 If it is still not possible to conduct the test, the permittee must perform the test the following day.
 The permittee must record in a log the reason for not conducting the test on a regularly scheduled test day.